Raška (region): Name

+Synonym for Serbian state

 Under Stefan Nemanja (1166–1196), the region was finally conquered by the Serbs and the fortress of Ras was re-generated as the state capital, and as such it became the eponymous name for the Grand Principality of Serbia and mainly the Kingdom of Serbia (1217–1346).
 The first attested use of the term Raška (Rascia or Rassia) as a designation for the Serbian state was made in a charter issued in Kotor in 1186, mentioning Stefan Nemanja as the ruler of Rascia.

 Without any evidence and support in the historical sources, the early historical region of Raška is commonly misidentified and misunderstood as a synonym for Serbian state before the mid-12th century (influenced by the semi-mythical 14th century Chronicle of the Priest of Duklja which anachronistically calls the Principality of Serbia as Raška).
 The high medieval chronicle also gives the impression that Raška was not considered as the central and capital part of medieval Serbia, but as a separate small domain within Serbia.
-In the modern sense, Raška region would be an area situated in the southwestern modern Serbia (including Stari Vlah, see below).